Speaking to Director Marc Webb about the New Trailer

 Q: How about the 48 frames per second that Peter Jackson is trying?

 Webb: I feel it’s really important to support experiments.
 It’s really important to try new and different things.
 And, I really want to honor the theatrical experience and things that make that better are great.
 We have to be patient and see what happens.
 It’s a very, very hard thing to make movies and especially in the environment now were everybody wants to have an opinion about something.
 It’s hard to generate a level of goodwill or support or curiosity about things.
 So I would be curious to see it.
 Anything to help with making movies interesting and fun to watch, I’m all about [that].Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive 15 movies for free!